6 signs of a happy cat

 “Why is my pet getting smelly breath?”

-Far and away the most common reason our pets get smelly breath, is due to dental problems.
+One of the most common reasons our pets get smelly breath, is due to dental problems.
 But it’s important to remember that dental issues are not the only reason your pet could have smelly breath.
 Just a few of the many other possible causes for bad breath include: a growth in the mouth, a foreign object stuck in the mouth (usually sticks, but I’ve seen all sorts!), and even some medical conditions.

 We would always recommend checking with your vet if you’ve noticed your dog has bad breath.